 Remember, volatility is a natural part of market cycles, it is unavoidable, yet it presents investors with opportunity.
 Creating and adhering to a plan helps you avoid making costly mistakes – like trying to time the market or letting your emotions drive actions.
 Instead, ignore the noise, focus on your goals, and let your game plan create a sense of reassurance while others go into panic mode.

 No matter the year, the environment, or the worldwide events, investing can be daunting.
-By keeping your money in the market, prohibiting emotions from taking the lead, finding opportunities, and sticking to a strict plan, investing can go from unnerving to rewarding.
+By keeping your money in the market, prohibiting emotions from taking the lead, finding opportunities, and sticking to a strict plan, investing can go from unnerving to rewarding during a volatile stock market.